QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 There is at least one **Domain controller** 👑 (DC) on each domain.
 It's used to manage objects on the domain.
 They all have their own database to store information about their objects.

 A **site** 🏘️ is a group of objects that are physically located in the same place, such as a branch office.
 We usually have one DC per site, which can mean multiple DC for one domain.
-The DC is replicated, and this allows faster response time, and reduce network traffic.
+The DC is **replicated**, and this allows faster response time, and reduce network traffic.

 A **forest** 🌴  is a collection of one or more domain trees.
 They share a common schema, along configurations, and global catalogs.